yazici/swift/Documentation/PrettyPrinter.md

 ## Print

-The purpose of the *print* phase is to print the contents of a syntax node to the console or to append it to a string buffer as we do in SwiftFormat.
+The purpose of the *print* phase is to print the contents of a syntax node to the console or to append it to a string buffer as we do in swift-format.
 It tracks the remaining space left on the line, and it decides whether or not to insert a line break based on the length of the token.
 It uses the following variables to track state in between calls to `print`: